The Ingram New Works Lab

 Participation in Ingram New Works Festival

-Work in the Lab will be focused on goals established by the playwrights-in-residence.
+Work in the Lab will be focused on goals established by the Lab Playwrights.
 However, each playwright will be expected to work toward the creation of a new play that will be presented in a staged reading at the New Works Festival, whether completed or as a work in progress.
 Please note the following criteria for New Works festival plays being developed in the lab:

 - Full-length plays (prefer 80-120 mins. running time).